marcel-licence/Seeed_Arduino_MIDIMaster/README.md

 - **Professional Drum Kit** - Channel 9 dedicated drum machine functionality with various percussion sounds

 ### System Architecture
-- **State Machine Management** - Efficient state machine design for clear, logical button operation
 - **LED Status Indication** - Intuitive LED feedback system with different blinking patterns for different modes
 - **Event Handling System** - Robust event processing with support for short press, long press and complex interactions
 - **Reliable Serial Communication** - Support for both hardware and software serial interfaces, offering multiple connection options
+- **State Machine Management** - Efficient state machine design for clear, logical button operation
+  - This example implements a complete state machine architecture, which includes the following core components:
+  - 1:State Interface and Concrete State Classes
+  - 2:Event System
+  - 3:State Machine Core
+  - 4:Function Registration and Management System
+  - In this example, buttons are used as event triggers for the state machine, supporting button actions such as short press, long press, and release.
+  - This architecture ensures flexibility and scalability:
+  - states and events are easy to extend, and new features can be added simply by creating new state classes and registering them.
+  - Event handling and state transitions are separated.
+  - You can design and extend the functionality of the state machine for secondary development based on this architecture.

 ## 🔧 Hardware Requirements